Devi Khajishvili

 Devi Khajishvili (Georgian: დევი ხაჯიშვილი) also known as Devi K. is a Georgian actor, musician and model born in Batumi, Georgia on 9 January 1991.

 Early life and career

 Khajishvili was born to the family of Nodar Khajishvili, the president of the World Shotokan Karate-Do Federation in Georgia and Nana Khajishvili a piano teacher.
 He is of Georgian descent from his paternal side and Russian, Ukrainian, Spanish and Iranian from his maternal grandparents.
-Since he was six years old, he trained in Shotokan Karate under his father's mentorship, and later after competing in numerous national and international tournaments, became a two time World Champion and earned his second degree Black Belt.
+Since he was six years old, he trained in Shotokan Karate under his father's mentorship, and later after competing in numerous national and international tournaments, became a two time World Champion.
 In his late teens, he was recruited by the national Shotokan Karate Team composed of top athletes who traveled the world competing and representing their country.
 In 2008, he was the youngest person included in a list of the most successful athletes of Georgia.

-Additionally, he earned a Black Belt in Judo, placed third in the Men's National Artistic Gymnastics Competition and competed in the 60 m, 100 m and 200 m distances in Georgian National Track and Field meets.